Spring 1995

 The resulting projections are shown along the top row of the table.
 Note that the projection reference point (PRP) is the same for each view.
 The PRP can be the same for each view because the point is expressed in view reference coordinates, and therefore it moves with the camera.

-The left eye point is displaced by
+The left eye point

 along the